FuriousTsunami/LumiJS/README.md

 # LumiJS
-## LumiJS is a small graphics and physics engine designed for lightweight and compact usage.
+## LumiJS is a small engine designed for 2D lighting and vision.
 ### Visit our [website](https://lumi.js.org) to see the docs and more.